KINGS (3-1-0) at ISLANDERS (0-0-3)

 Stat Pack -- A victory would be the 1,300th for the Kings since they entered the NHL in 1967.
 Of the first 1,299, 39 have come against the Islanders, against 41 losses and 12 ties.

 Puck Drop -- If nothing else, Tavares has made the Islanders a lot more dangerous offensively.
 He's one of those players who grabs your eye whenever he's on the puck -- and the unit of Tavares, Kyle Okposo and former King Matt Moulson has been a threat to score whenever it's on the ice.
 The Kings, who'll be playing at 11 a.m.
-West Coast time (2 p.m. on
+West Coast time (2 p.m. on Long Island) will have to pay a lot of attention to this unit.

 --John Kreiser, NHL.com